adetalhouet/distributed-cloud-native-application/README.md

 We can see in Skupper all the services exposed
 ![](assets/skupper-inventory.png)

-If all was done correctly, you should see the service interacting with each others
+If all was done correctly, you should see the services interacting with each others
 ![](assets/skupper-service-interaction.png)

 ### Access the online boutique